cedar-policy/rfcs/text/0099-ip-is-in-range-list.md

 Making the `.isInRange` operator variadic is motivated by several key factors that align with Cedar's goals of expressiveness and readability.

 ### Smaller JSON Formatted Policies
 The current method of chaining `.isInRange()` calls with `||` operators creates a large and object tree that can quickly exceeded the stack depth and recursion limit of systems.
-The use of a variadic operator would allow for the reduction in not only the policy objet's size.
+The use of a variadic operator would allow for the reduction in not only the policy objet's size, but also the overall tree depth (the origin of this RFC).

 ### Improved Policy Readability and Authoring
 Cedar policies are designed to be easy to read and understand by both technical and non-technical stakeholders.
 Chaining `.isInRange()` calls with `||` operators creates syntactically complex expressions that obscure the simple intent of "is this IP in our allowlist?".
-As the list of IP ranges grows, the policy becomes increasingly unwieldy, increasing cognitive load and the likelihood of authoring errors, such as typos or misplaced logical operators.
+As the list of IP ranges grows, the policy becomes increasingly unwieldy.
 The proposed operator replaces a complex boolean expression with a single, declarative function call, significantly improving the clarity and conciseness of the policy.

+It should be explicitly documented that this operator performs an OR operation among the ranges provided, such that the provided IP address is in at least one of the listed ranges, not all of them.

 ## Detailed design